psilabs-dev/catapult/README.md

 catapult plugin nhentai-archivist /path/to/db /path/to/downloads
 # starts uploading downloaded archives found in /path/to/downloads with metadata from /path/to/db...
 ```
+`catapult` supports multithreading for uploads and multiprocessing for compute-intensive hash checks.

 ## Configuration
 There are several ways to configure `catapult`,